geon/falcon/books/1/intro.md

 PSIONIC ENHANCER
 image-006.png

-# ITEM10: ENVIRONMENT SUIT [see accompanying specifications]
+# ITEM 10: ENVIRONMENT SUIT [see accompanying specifications]
 A light, pressurised suit for use in vacuum, inhospitable atmospheres and extreme ranges of temperature which monitors your life signals such as pulse and temperature.
 It is compatible with your Psionic Enhancer.

 ENVIRONMENT SUIT